Three Weeks in Iran

 In 2008 my classmates Jo, Lee, Natalie, and I based our student project on my relationship with my Granpa and his relationship with Iran.
 We designed a pair of complementary objects which would allow him to share his stories and photographs, which were usually locked away in slides.
 We presented Storymaker, Storyteller at the Microsoft Design Expo in Redmond, Washington.

-In 2013 I joined Harry and Maureen, friends of my grandparents, on one of their annual tours of Iran to complete the number one item on my bucket list, finally see the country for myself, and take some photos of my own.
+In 2013 I joined some family friends on their annual tour to complete the number one item on my bucket list, finally see the country for myself, and take some photos of my own.